zerihunMoges/RAKT-food-trucks/README.md

 ## Approach

-My approach to solve this problem is to build an API that allows users to retrieve nearby food trucks based on their location, radius, and other filters.
+My approach to solve this problem is to build an API that allows users to retrieve nearby food trucks based on their location, search radius, and other filters.
 However, if the result is less than 5, we will ignore the radius parameter and retrieve the 5 closest food trucks based on the location and other parameters.

 To achieve this, we will utilize a combination of geospatial data and filtering techniques.
 By storing the food truck locations in a PostgreSQL database with the PostGIS extension, we can perform spatial queries and calculate distances between points.
 This will enable us to efficiently retrieve the nearby food trucks based on the user's provided location.